Rex (artist): Career before 1980

-His distinctively styled black-and-white pen-and-ink drawings quickly became synonymous with an emerging S&M graphic idiom that, in addition to Tom of Finland, included Dom Orejudos (aka Etienne and Stephen), Steve Masters ('Mike' Miksche, born David Leo Miksche, 1925-1964), and Luger (Jim French (photographer), born 1932).
+His distinctively styled black-and-white pen-and-ink drawings quickly became synonymous with an emerging S&M graphic idiom that, in addition to Tom of Finland, included Dom Orejudos (aka Etienne and Stephen), Steve Masters ('Mike' Miksche, born David Leo Miksche, 1925–1964), and Luger (Jim French, born 1932).
 The raw sexual energy of REX's early drawings resonated with a leather scene that was just emerging in Greenwich Village, Chelsea and the meatpacking district (see Mineshaft).

-The illusiveness of all the artists was deliberate because explicit sexual art, particularly homosexual in subject, was illegal, framed in vague language and enforced via contradictory judgments before the Stonewall riots.
+The elusiveness of all the artists was deliberate because explicit sexual art, particularly homosexual in subject, was illegal, framed in vague language and enforced via contradictory judgments before the Stonewall riots.
 He said "I signed myself REX because it was non-specific and untraceable in those days by the cops".
-Although explicit nudes aimed at gay men would become more permissible, conservative and homophobic social culture of the era still meant that involvement with gay pornography could have serious consequences.
+Although explicit nudes aimed at gay men would become more permissible, the conservative and homophobic social culture of the era still meant that involvement with gay pornography could have serious consequences.

 As a freelance artist, initially working for pornographic series of Rough Trade pulp books (1972) illustrated with 12 images for each story, he produced poster commissions for a number of leather shops and gay bars around the US.
 His most famous works from this period were created for the notorious and legendary New York sex club the Mineshaft.
-The three posters and T-shirts he created for the club were sold in the tens of thousands during the 13 years of the club's existence and featured in the film Cruising (night interiors were filmed elsewhere, but recreated the club's interiors and include Rex posters).
+The three posters and T-shirts he created for the club were sold in the tens of thousands during the 13 years of the club's existence and featured in the film Cruising (night interiors were filmed elsewhere, but recreated the club's interiors and include REX posters).
 His illustrations reflected the sexual activities and extreme end of newly empowered pre-AIDS gay community and celebrated the gay bathhouse culture blatantly and without apology.
-Other commissions included the 1976 poster for the pioneering sex boutique the Pleasure Chest (a sex shop) which led to his work appearing on early covers for the fledgling S&M orientated Drummer magazine in 1977 and to advertisements for a brand of poppers, BOLT, in 1980.
+Other commissions included the 1976 poster for the pioneering sex boutique the Pleasure Chest (a sex shop) which led to his work appearing on early covers for the fledgling S&M-orientated Drummer magazine in 1977 and to advertisements for a brand of poppers, BOLT, in 1980.
 Commuting between New York and San Francisco, REX also produced posters, catalogues and calendars for The Trading Post, considered the first gay department store (1978 to 1981).